Skip to contents

 Parameter uncertainty

 covMethod = "r" (default) computes a numerical Hessian after optimisation and reports standard errors in print(fit).
+Important: these SEs are computed for structural and residual-error parameters only; omega (IIV) SEs are not computed (matching nlmixr2 FOCEI behavior).
 A larger cov_n_sim reduces MC noise in the Hessian:

 fit_cov <- nlmixr2(